mathml-refresh/discussion-papers/docs/semantics-mini.md

   <mi arg="d">d</mi>
 </mrow>
 ```
-Such expressions can be annotated whether the presentation
+Such expressions can be annotated whether the markup
 is rich or poor in `mrow`s; one only has to annotate at the appropriate
 level in the tree.